Training Tensor Attention Efficiently: From Cubic to Almost Linear Time: Related Work

+\paragraph{Fast attention computation.} In recent years, significant advances have been made in the development of efficient attention computation.
+One research direction involves employing low-rank approximations, polynomial kernel, or random features for the attention matrix \citep{cld+20,zwk22,as23,kmz23,syzz24,gsyz24}, which scales the computational complexity sub-quadratically with sequence length.
+Another method explores patterns of sparse attention that lessen the computational load \citep{hjk+23}.
+Additionally, using linear attention as an alternative to softmax attention has emerged as a substantial area of study \citep{kvnf20,sis21,zfb23,acs+24,zbkr24}.
+These innovations have enhanced the capability of transformer-based models to handle longer sequences, thereby broadening their potential applications across various fields \citep{cqt+23,say24,pqf+24,dzz+24,myx+24,bang23,jhy+24}.
+On the other hand, FlashAttention~\cite{flash1,flash2} is one of the most popular practical methods to accelerate attention computation, while it achieves a considerable improvement in running time with a constant complexity ratio.

-\paragraph{Large language models and transformer.} The foundation of the success of generative large language models (LLMs) lies in the decoder-only transformer architecture, as introduced by~\citep{vsp+17}.
+\paragraph{Tensor computation for high-order representation.} Tensors excel over matrices in capturing higher-order relationships within data \citep{zly+25}.
+Calculating low-rank factorizations or approximations of tensors is essential in a wide range of computer science applications, such as natural language processing \citep{lzmb15, bnr+15}, computer vision \citep{lfc+16, clz17}, computer graphics \citep{wws+05, v09}, security \citep{acy06, kb06}, and data mining \citep{kabo10, rs10, m11}.
+Moreover, tensors are crucial in numerous machine learning applications \citep{pbl15, zsjbd17, ysst19} and other diverse fields \citep{rtp16, ycs16, rnss16}. \paragraph{Large language models and transformer.} The foundation of the success of generative large language models (LLMs) lies in the decoder-only transformer architecture, as introduced by~\citep{vsp+17}.
 This architecture has become critical for many leading models in natural language processing (NLP)~\citep{cww+24}.
 These models have already demonstrated their capabilities in various real-world applications, including language translation~\citep{hwl21}, sentiment analysis~\citep{uas+20}, and language modeling~\citep{mms+19}, due to their emergent ability, e.g., compositional ability~\citep{dls+24,xsl24,gll+24_fourier}, in-context learning~\citep{oen+22,mlh+22,swxl24}.
 The transformer leverages a self-attention mechanism, which enables the model to identify long-range dependencies within the input sequence.
 Self-attention calculates a weighted sum of input tokens, with weights based on the similarity between token pairs.
 This allows the model to focus on pertinent information from various parts of the sequence during output generation.